Growth Metrics

 • Non-Current Debt was $1.3 billion for Q4 2021 at Zillow, down from $1.8 billion in the prior quarter.

-• In the past five years, Non-Current Debt ranged from a high of $1.8 billion in Q3 2020 to a low of $371.8 million in Q1 2017.
+• Over five years, Non-Current Debt peaked at $1.8 billion in Q3 2020 and troughed at $385.4 million in Q4 2017.

-• Peak YoY movement for Non-Current Debt: soared 152.55% in 2020, then fell 18.24% in 2021.
+• Year-over-year, Non-Current Debt soared 152.55% in 2020 and then fell 18.24% in 2021.

-• Zillow's Non-Current Debt stood at $385.4 million in 2017, then skyrocketed by 81.37% to $699.0 million in 2018, then soared by 120.8% to $1.5 billion in 2019, then grew by 4.54% to $1.6 billion in 2020, then fell by 18.24% to $1.3 billion in 2021.
+• A 5-year view of Non-Current Debt shows it stood at $385.4 million in 2017, then soared by 81.37% to $699.0 million in 2018, then surged by 120.8% to $1.5 billion in 2019, then rose by 4.54% to $1.6 billion in 2020, then decreased by 18.24% to $1.3 billion in 2021.

 • Per Business Quant, the three most recent readings for ZG's Non-Current Debt are $1.3 billion (Q4 2021), $1.8 billion (Q3 2021), and $1.6 billion (Q4 2020).